colandrea02/NMPC_for_tilting_quadrotor/README.md

 # UAV NMPC Controller

-This repository contains the MATLAB implementation of a Nonlinear Model Predictive Control (NMPC) strategy for a tilting-propeller quadrotor (Voliro-style UAV).
-The drone navigates through a 3D environment with transparent walls and ceiling to improve animation visibility.
+This repository contains the MATLAB implementation of a Nonlinear Model Predictive Control (NMPC) strategy for a tilting-quadrotor.

 ## Features

 - Nonlinear MPC controller for UAV with 8 control inputs (4 thrusts, 4 tilting angles)
 - 3D reference trajectory tracking with hover phase
-- Simulation with ceiling effect and tiltable propellers
+- Simulation with ceiling and ground effect, and tiltable propellers
-- Continuous dynamic model implemented via custom MATLAB function
+- Continuous dynamic model implemented via custom MATLAB function using the Voliro approach
 - Integrated in Simulink with NMPC block
+- 3D animation in an indoor environment

 ## Files

-- `main.m`: Script that defines NMPC object, model, reference trajectory and starts simulation.
+- `main:tilting.m`: Initializes simulation parameters, defines the NMPC controller and system dynamics.
-- `UAV_model.m`: Function implementing the drone's nonlinear dynamics.
+- `plot_all.m`: Script that allows to plot all the interested variables.
-- `NMPC_ane.slx`: Simulink model with the NMPC controller.
+- `NMPC.slx`: Simulink model implementing the NMPC-based control of the tilt-rotor UAV.
-- `README.md`: This file.
+- `animation.m`: Creates a 3D animation of the UAV trajectory and motion.
+- `ref_trajectory.m`: Defines waypoints and interpolates the reference trajectory.

 ## Simulation Scenario

 - A 3D scene with two rooms and a target point at `(9, 9, 0.5)`.
 - South and east walls and the ceiling are transparent to facilitate animation viewing.
-- The drone hovers for 3 seconds at the initial position before starting the mission.

 ## Requirements